 Who We Are

-The Temper is an online publication dedicated to dismantling the mainstream assumption that drinking is the only way to do anything worth doing.
+The Temper is a multi-contributor online publication dedicated to dismantling the mainstream assumption that drinking is the only way to do anything worth doing.
+We explore life through the lens of sobriety, addiction, and recovery.

 The Temper embraces the complexity and messiness of life, and aims to provide comfort and freedom in sharing our stories.